Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Method

 \subsection{Databases}

-To ensure an exhaustive review of academic literature regarding human autonomy and agency in HRI, multiple well-established, major databases were chosen as sources to collect potentially relevant articles.
-The chosen databases included Scopus, IEEE Xplore, Web of Science, ACM Digital Library, and ScienceDirect.
+To ensure comprehensive coverage of academic literature on human autonomy and agency in HRI, we searched multiple major databases for potentially relevant articles.
+The databases included Scopus, IEEE Xplore, Web of Science, ACM Digital Library, and ScienceDirect.
+Scopus, ScienceDirect, and Web of Science are broad, multidisciplinary databases of peer-reviewed academic output (approximately 23 to over 241 million indexed records), whereas IEEE Xplore and the ACM Digital Library focus on electrical engineering and computer science \cite{ACM2025, IEEE2025, elsevier2025, elsevier2025a, clarivate2025}.